Subject Details – Acupuncture Program

 This course has two parts.
 The first part discusses how to integrate traditional Chinese medicine and conventional medicine.
 The student will learn how to prepare a research program, complete their research and prepare a finished thesis.
 Each student will choose their own research topic and present their thesis before the faculty and other students.
 The second part is the thorough review of important concepts of TCM and Western Medicine, followed by a comprehensive examination (final exit exam).

-A308.
-Clinical Internship IV
+CLNA301 Clinical Education IV

 This is the fourth clinical Internship course.
 Students review all knowledge and skills acquired to this point and put all learned treatment methods together to provide treatment to patients in actual clinical cases.